 - Do I have to provide information about my child support, alimony, or separate maintenance income?

-Information about child support, alimony, or separate maintenance income does not need to be provided unless you wish to have it considered for repaying this Home Loan.
+Information about child support, alimony, or separate maintenance income may be required for underwriting purposes.

 - I have income from dividends and/or interest.
 What documents will I need to provide?

 Generally, two years personal tax returns are required to verify the amount of your dividend and/or interest income so an average of the amounts you receive can be calculated.
 In addition, we will need to verify your ownership of the assets that generate the income using copies of statements from your financial institution, brokerage statements, stock certificates or Promissory Notes.
 Typically, income from dividends and/or interest must be expected to continue for at least three years to be considered for repayment.